background

 Vacancy Loss

-The vacancy loss refers to the dollar amount of rental income lost because of unoccupied units, where there are no tenants.
+The vacancy loss refers to the rental income lost because of unoccupied units, where there are no tenants.

 While there is a negative connotation, the vacancy loss metric can also be viewed as representing the potential rental income that could be earned in the future.